Forensic Scientist

 Also, is it possible to specifically detect that the DNA is from saliva and nothing else?

-Asked by AJ about 4 years ago
+Asked by AJ over 4 years ago

 I don't believe so, but I haven't done DNA analysis in 20 years so I'm not the best person to ask.
 I know there's an amylase test for saliva, but I don't know if it's used any more.
 And if you have a mixture I doubt it would be possible to tell what DNA is from what bodily fluid.